MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-connecting-mgmtgroups.md

 Connecting management groups offers these additional services:

 - Consolidated monitoring and alerting for greater than 6,000 agents

 - Consolidated monitoring across trust boundaries

 ::: moniker range=">=sc-om-2016 <=sc-om-1807"
 > [!IMPORTANT]
 > Both management groups must be running the same build of Operations Manager.
 For example, both management groups must be running System Center 2016 - Operations Manager.
 ::: moniker-end

 ::: moniker range="sc-om-2019"
 > [!IMPORTANT]
 > Both management groups must be running the same build of Operations Manager.
 For example, both management groups must be running System Center 2019 - Operations Manager.
 ::: moniker-end

 ::: moniker range="sc-om-2022"
 > [!IMPORTANT]
 > Both management groups must be running the same build of Operations Manager.
 For example, both management groups must be running System Center 2022 - Operations Manager.
 ::: moniker-end

+::: moniker range="sc-om-2025"
+> [!IMPORTANT]
+> Both management groups must be running the same build of Operations Manager.
+For example, both management groups must be running System Center 2025 - Operations Manager.
+::: moniker-end

 In addition to all the communication channels used in the multiple server, single management group configuration, connected management groups require communication between the management servers of the local group and the management servers of the connected group over TCP 5723 and 5724.
 For a complete list of ports used by Operations Manager, see [Configuring a Firewall for Operations Manager](plan-security-config-firewall.md).